khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 <img src="/images/workshop_teardown/1.png" class="img-responsive" />

-Having a drawing here is a great idea --- it gets the point across really well, without a lot of words
+Having a drawing here is a great idea --- it gets the point across really well, without a lot of words.
+The call to action makes it clear that you're going to receive an email.

 ## Body copy